TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-user-events.md

 {% include candid-image.html src="/assets/images/coverage/coverage-start.png" alt="Coverage Starting Point" %}

 Ignore `App.tsx`, `VirtualScroller.jsx` and `main.tsx`.
 They're part of my sample app so not in scope for unit testing.
-At some point I'll have to put a proper monorepo structure in place so that I can separate the different logical modules properly.
+At some point I'll have to put a monorepo structure in place so that I can separate the different logical modules properly.

 The three source files with dedicated unit tests look pretty healthy: `useEventListener.ts`, `useVirtualScroll.ts` and `VirtualList.ts`.
 The current `VirtualList` unit test is for fixed size items.
 Hence `useFixedSizeItemOffsetMapping.ts` has 100% coverage across the board and `useVariableSizeItemOffsetMapping.ts` has 0%.